-The Company is governed by our Board of Directors.
-In accordance with our Corporate Governance Guidelines, at least a majority of our Board must consist of independent directors.
+In accordance with our Corporate Governance Guidelines, at least two-thirds of directors must be independent.
 For a director to be considered independent, our Board must determine that the director does not have any direct or indirect material relationship with the Company.
-Our Board has established guidelines to assist it in determining director independence, which conform to the independence requirements in the NASDAQ listing standards.
-In addition to applying these guidelines, our Board considers all relevant facts and circumstances in making an independence determination.
-With the exception of Mr. Heasley, our President and Chief Executive Officer, each of our directors is independent.
+Our Board has established guidelines to assist it in determining director independence, which conform to the independence requirements in the NASDAQ listing standards With the exception of Mr. Heasley, our President and Chief Executive Officer, each of our directors is independent.
+In addition, if elected, Messrs.
+Peters, Sanchez and Warsop, who have been nominated for election to our Board at the 2015 Annual Meeting of Stockholders, will each be independent.